January 21 is National Squirrel Appreciation Day, which is a significant observance for public power utilities and the communities they serve.

-I’ll admit we have our disagreements with squirrels.
-Namely, they cause thousands of power outages each year, causing damage to electric infrastructure and headaches for workers, and disruptions for customers.
+We have our disagreements with squirrels because they cause thousands of power outages each year.
+The critters damage electric infrastructure, aggravate utility workers, and disrupt service to customers.

-To start, we have a few tips for how squirrels can stay safe:
+In that spirit, we have a some tips for how squirrels can stay safe:

 - Obey warning signs.
 Don’t touch, hang out near, or hover above transformers.
 And while you’re at it, please keep away from substations, too.